Medicare in Connecticut

 Medicare is a federal program launched in 1965 to provide affordable healthcare for older Americans nearing retirement.

-You can enroll in Part A (also known as “hospital insurance”), Part B (“medical insurance”) or both.
-Once enrolled in Part A and B (known collectively as Original Medicare), you have the option of switching to Medicare Advantage in Connecticut (also known as Part C) to replace the benefits of Parts A and B along with other benefits like dental and vision coverage.
+You can enroll in Part A (also known as hospital insurance), Part B (medical insurance), or both.
+Once enrolled in Part A and B (known collectively as Original Medicare), you have the option of switching to Medicare Advantage (also known as Part C) to replace the benefits of Parts A and B along with other benefits like dental and vision coverage.

 If you decide to stay enrolled in Parts A and B, you have the option to add Part D to cover a portion of your prescription expenses.
 You may also choose to add Medigap, which is supplemental coverage that helps fill in the gaps in terms of out-of-pocket costs like copays and coinsurance.
-Medicare Advantage in Connecticut bundles Parts A, B, and D.
+Medicare Advantage plans usually bundle Part A, B, and D coverage along with additional benefits.

 Your choices for applying for Medicare in CT include: